KamilaHase/MS2/README.md

     8. If you wish to be given two new words, click on "New words".
     9. If you want to go back to the full list of 6 words, click on "Try again"

-    Note: You are viewing computer version of this game.
+    You are viewing computer version of this game.
 Mobile devices and tablets are visible in limited mode.

   *Touch screens version:*
     1. Click on "Let´s go" and the game starts.